spaceteams/zap/README.md

 which is quite a handful.

-Since Prismo is a validation-first library, let us start with `accepts` and `validate`.
+Let us start with `accepts` and `validate`.
 Both get a value of unknown type and run validations on it.
 While `validate` builds a complete `ValidationResult` containing all found validation errors, `accepts` only returns a typeguard and is slightly more efficient thatn `validate`.
 The type of this validation is the first generic type `I`.
 If you don't care for the other two generic types you can write such a schema as `Schema<I>`.
 Both functions also accept a set of options.
 Tey currently include `earlyExit` (default false) which will stop validation on the first issue and `withCoercion` (default false) which will also coerce values on Validation (see [coerce](#coerce))

 Validation is great if you want to check if a value conforms to a schema, but sometimes you want to `coerce`, `tranform` a value or strip an object of additional fields.
 For these cases you want to call `parse()`.
 This function returns a Result of type